Establish a Fund

-The following are examples of the types of funds at the Community Foundation.
-There are many ways that we can work with you to facilitate your giving and we invite you to talk with Executive Director, Phil Ellis, about how we can work with you to meet your goals and interests.
-Contact Phil.
+The following are examples of different types of funds at the Community Foundation.
+There are many ways that we can work with you on your giving plans.
+We invite you to talk with us about how we can meet your goals and interests.
+Contact us at email@example.com to get a conversation started today.

 Donor(s) establish the endowment and may make grant award recommendations to the Community Foundation Board.

-Donor(s) may name the endowment; the Community Foundation Board will oversee grant disbursements to address changing community needs.
+Donor(s) may name the endowment; the Community Foundation Board oversees grant disbursements to address changing community needs.

 Donor(s) establish the endowment and may name the field of interest for grantmaking purposes (i.e. arts and culture, education, environment, health and human services, youth); grant award recommendations are made to the Community Foundation Board by a fund advisory committee, typically after a grantmaking process.

-Donor(s) establish the scholarship and may name criteria and requirements; scholarship awards are made during the Community Foundation scholarship competitive process.
+Donor(s) establish the scholarship and may name criteria and requirements; scholarship awards are made during the Community Foundation's scholarship process.

 Individual donors and/or an agency may establish the endowment and name the agency to benefit from annual grant awards.